 I refuse to work with clients who expect immediate responses, because that’s a huge violation of my boundaries.
 My life doesn’t revolve around the hustle.
 Work is just a small part of my life.

 In the afternoon, I exercise for 1-2 hours.
 In the evening, I participate in community theater.
 (Note: I recently got cast as Macbeth in — you guessed it — “Macbeth.”)
 After all of that, I like to hang out with my girlfriend.

 Am I sacrificing potential clients and income?
 Sure!
 I have no aspirations of being a millionaire.
-As long as I’m making enough money to live comfortably, I’m happy.
-I limit work to certain hours of the day, because time is more valuable than money to me.
+As long as I’m setting and negotiating a rate that lets me live comfortably, I’m happy.
+I limit work to certain hours of the day, because time is worth more than money to me.